 You don’t need to be a financial expert to do your own taxes

 The first aspect to consider when doing your own taxes is your financial knowledge.
 If you feel completely clueless when dealing with money, you may feel better going with a tax preparer even if you are good enough with a computer to do it yourself.

-More than 30 million people used TurboTax last year, and very few of them are “financial experts.”
+Tens of millions of people used tax-prep software last year, and very few of them are “financial experts.”
 If you have an average knowledge of personal finance, you should be safe doing your own taxes.
 If you use a tax program like TurboTax, H&R Block, Tax Slayer or Cash App Taxes, the prompts and questions the software asks you along the way help the program take care of the difficult calculations.
 All you need to know is how to answer those questions accurately and which boxes to check off for more information.

-Most people have a W-2 from their employer, get a few 1099s from bank interest or investments, and might have a 1098 or other forms for home interest, student loan interest, and retirement account withdrawals or contributions.
+Most people have a W-2 from their employer, get a few 1099s from bank interest or investments and might have a 1098 or other forms for home interest, student loan interest, and retirement account withdrawals or contributions.
 If that sounds like you, doing your taxes yourself on the computer is fairly easy and straightforward.

 Which tax program is best?

 With so many options, it can be confusing to know which one is best for your needs.
 Here is a rundown of pros and cons from some of the most popular options available today.
 (Note: Prices were accurate as of the date of publication but may change without notice.)

 Cash App Taxes (formerly CreditKarma Tax).
 Credit Karma made its name as a great option to get your credit score and credit report for free.
-In 2016, the company expanded to offer a completely free online tax filing option.
+Its free tax prep program is called Cash App Taxes.
 The reviews are mostly positive and the program is available for most people in most states.
 Aside from a pencil and paper, you won’t find a better deal for tax preparation.
 It doesn’t get cheaper than free!